 There are reactions between acetaldehyde. anthocyanins (Dyes), oxygen and tannins, whereby not all substances are always involved.
 The reaction among anthocyanins is called copigmentation, In these processes, simple phenol molecules become complex tannins (tannins) and pigment polymers (dyes).
 The changes concerning colour. taste and durability are only partially explored.
 The formation of the pigment polymers already begins during the mashing.
 This process is continued during the fermentation, and especially in the bottle aging, The color change in a red wine during the aging from usually purple to reddish brown also occurs by conversion of anthocyanins to pigment polymers.

-In winemaking this process is supplemented by the addition of oenological tannins promoted.
+In winemaking, this process is supplemented by the addition of oenological tannins promoted.
 These are added at different times (mash fermentation, BSA, bottling).
-They are able to promote the polymerization of anthocyanins to more intensely colored, sulfur dioxide-stable color pigments under certain conditions.
+They are able, under certain conditions, to promote the polymerization of anthocyanins to more intensely colored, sulfur dioxide-stable color pigments.
 Pigment polymers stabilize the color, improve the taste by weakening the color astringent Effect and contribute to the durability.
 In the case of old wines, individual polymers eventually become so large that they precipitate out of the solution and turn out to be depot at the bottle bottom deposit.